romainlafarguette/romainlafarguette.github.io/_pages/research.md

 ### Understanding Household Savings in China: the Role of the Housing Market & Borrowing Constraints (2013)
-[MPRA Paper 44611](https://ideas.repec.org/p/pra/mprapa/44611.html) with Matthieu Bussière (Banque de France), Yannick Kalantzis (Banque de
+[MPRA Paper No. 44611](https://ideas.repec.org/p/pra/mprapa/44611.html) with Matthieu Bussière (Banque de France), Yannick Kalantzis (Banque de
 France) and Terry Sicular (Western Ontario)

 *This  paper  examines  the  role   of  rising  housing  prices  and  borrowing